A self sustaining model orphanage in Soddo, Ethiopia.

 Spiraling out further from the Family Huts, Central Courtyard, and Community Hut are gardens, animal zones, composting systems, orchards, food forests, perennial systems, regenerative earthworks, ponds, biogas systems, water tanks, food production buildings, solar panels, parking, welcome area, the mitten factory, and more.

-All together, the Wolayta Village is an integrated, sustainable system which provides for nearly all of its own food, water, energy, housing, and economic needs while nourishing the community and ecological systems within and around it.
+All together, Wolayta Village is an integrated, sustainable system which provides for nearly all of its own food, water, energy, housing, and economic needs while nourishing the community and ecological systems within and around it.

 The Family Huts - Local Vernacular